Biomass Innovation Hub

 Profitable perennials for the bioeconomy

-The Biomass Innovation Hub (BIH) is a University of Illinois initiative to combine existing assets with new resources to jumpstart a biomass-to-manufactured product ecosystem for miscanthus in Central Illinois.
+The Biomass Innovation Hub (BIH) is a University of Illinois initiative that combines existing assets with new resources to jump-start a biomass-to-manufactured product ecosystem for miscanthus in Central Illinois.
 Miscanthus and other related crops offer scalable solutions across sectors of industry, including energy, packaging, pet care, and more.
 Illinois is a leader in biomass research and production.
 The BIH is leveraging multiple university resources to support workforce development and product innovation.
 Along the way, BIH and its partners will build a reliable supply chain.
 The BIH bridges the gap between research and commercialization, bringing science into society in an economically viable way.

 VISION

-The BIH envisions a thriving bioeconomy where science, industry, and community collaborate to build resilient, sustainable supply chains for biomass-based manufacturing.
+BIH envisions a thriving bioeconomy where science, industry, and community collaborate to build resilient, sustainable supply chains for biomass-based manufacturing.
 By leveraging Illinois’ leadership in agricultural research and innovation, we seek to position Central Illinois as a national model for biomass-to-product development.

 GOALS

-acres of miscanthus near U. of I. by 2035 to fuel research,
+- Jumpstart a regional ecosystem: Plant and use 10,000 acres of miscanthus near U. of I. by 2035 to fuel research, community, and commercial innovation.

-Become a central hub: Create a one-stop resource for
+- Become a central hub: Create a one-stop resource for farmers, investors, regulators, and communities to navigate the biomass marketplace.

-Train new leaders: Prepare students and professionals
+- Train new leaders: Prepare students and professionals across agriculture, engineering, policy, and business.

-Showcase innovation: Turn South Farms into a living
+- Showcase innovation: Turn South Farms into a living lab for regenerative crops and real-world tech validation.

-Partner with industry: Build collaborations that move
+- Partner with industry: Build collaborations that move biomass products from idea to market.

 Target: 10,000 acres of miscanthus to be planted and used by 2035